Emisar D4v2: Setup, Configuration, and Usage

 - Add on the magnet in the tailcap.

-Supplementing the flashlight, I also ordered 18650 batteries and chargers:
+Supplementing the flashlight, I also ordered 18650 batteries and a charger:

 Pocket clip